Angela (a strange loop)

 Credits

-set design Markus Selg
+concept and stage design Markus Selg

-performers Diamanda La Berge Dramm, Ixchel Mendoza Hernández, Kate Strong, Tarren Johnson, Dominic Santia
+performance Diamanda La Berge Dramm, Ixchel Mendoza Hernández, Kate Strong, Tarren Johnson, Dominic Santia

-sound design Richard Alexander
+sound design and montage Richard Alexander

 video design Rodrik Biersteker, Markus Selg